-As part of two contracts entered into during the six months ended October 31, 2013, the Company issued restricted stock to two firms as part of their fees for services.
-The fair value of the stock issued was set up as a prepaid expense and is being amortized over the service period of the contract.
+As part of two contracts entered into during the nine months ended January 31, 2014, the Company issued restricted stock to two firms as part of their fees for services.
+The fair value of the stock issued was set up as a prepaid expense and was amortized over the service period of the contract.
+Since the contract was terminated, the full amount was recognized during the three months ended January 31, 2014.
 On June 27, 2013, the Company issued one firm 317,143 shares of its common stock valued at \$0.35 per share (based on recent sales of shares by the Company) to an investor relations firm pursuant to a service agreement with two service components, one for three months and one for 12 months.
-The \$111,000 of expense is being recognized in two pieces, \$90,000 over 12 months and \$21,000 over three months.
+The \$111,000 of expense was being recognized in two pieces, \$90,000 over 12 months and \$21,000 over three months.
 On July 24, 2013, the Company issued the second firm 300,000 shares of its common stock valued at \$0.35 per share (based on recent sales of shares by the Company) to a business development consultant pursuant to a six month consulting agreement.
-The \$105,000 of expense is being recognized over the service period of the contract.
+The \$105,000 of expense was being amortized over the life of the contract.
+Since the contract was terminated, the unamortized balance was recognized as an expense in the three months ended January 31, 2014.